Frequent questions answered below:

 What experience of counselling do you have?

-Increasing over that time I increased the focus on my work towards relationship counselling, and in recent years I have worked only with couples, and I refer on other work to counsellors and therapists specialising in individual work.
+Increasing over that time I increased the focus on my work towards relationship counselling, and since about 2012 I have worked only with couples, and I refer on other work to counsellors and therapists specialising in individual work.

 Before the regulatory changes in 2014 which stopped couples being able to access government-funded counselling I was for 4 years on the Family Court list for counselling couples.